Next Start

 Get Specialized Suzuki Training at MMI

-If you’re training to be a motorcycle technician and know you have a passion for Suzuki, enrolling in the 12-week FAST program after you’ve completed core training could makes sense for you.
-The specified education you receive can help prepare you for an entry-level position at a Suzuki dealership.1
+If you’re training to be a motorcycle technician and know you have a passion for Suzuki, consider enrolling in the 12-week FAST program after you’ve completed core training.
+The brand-specific education you receive can help prepare you for an entry-level position at a Suzuki dealership and help further Suzuki motorcycle history!

-To find out more details about the program and admissions requirements, you can request more information online or call 1-800-834-7308.
+To find out more details about the program and admissions requirements, request more information online or call 1-800-834-7308.

 MMI Campuses That Offer Suzuki Motorcycle Mechanic Training